OguzPastirmaci/ignite-2016-hackathon/README.md

 # How are we going to be evaluated? #

-You will be evaluated based on the DevOps practices implemented in your project, NOT based on your application itself.
+Your team will be evaluated based on the DevOps practices implemented in your project, NOT based on your application itself.
 Implementing "Infrastructure as Code" and "Continuous Integration" practices is mandatory.
-Every other DevOps practice will earn you bonus points.
+Every other DevOps practice implementation will earn your team bonus points.

 # I don't want to build an application from scratch.
 Are there any ready projects I can use? #